 How many gates does American Airlines have in Atlanta?

 American Airlines is one of the biggest commercial airlines, and it uses Hartsfield-Jackson Atlanta International Airport as a focal point.
-Currently the world’s seventh busiest airport, Atlanta represents an important hub for both American and its regional affiliates to other destinations throughout the US and around the globe.
+Currently, the world’s seventh busiest airport, Atlanta represents an important hub for both America and its regional affiliates to other destinations throughout the US and around the globe.
 With over 27,700 employees across the metro Atlanta region, American Airlines connects Atlanta with people and opportunities in cities worldwide.

 How many gates are allocated to American Airlines for functioning in Atlanta?
 This is because, for a relatively large airline, it is expected that they occupy a lot of gates across the various concourses and terminals.
 While the actual number varies from time to time, American operates about 40 gates in all, where the domestic terminal is split into Concourses T and D. This concern encompasses mainline American flights and those of the affiliated regional airlines, commonly known as American Eagle, and other regional airlines that fly under the American banner.